5/19/2024

 Moluccas where the fleet could recover.
 (Source.)

 For Magellan, the suspense must have been high.
-He and his slave-interpreter Enrique of Malacca would have seen that the Tupi people who met them at Guanabara were very different from Southeast Asians in Malacca.
+He and his slave-interpreter, Enrique of Malacca, would have seen that the Tupi people who met them at Guanabara were very different from Southeast Asians in Malacca.
 Finding a people here who looked closer would be a sign that they had in fact reached Asia, had in fact shown the world could be circled.

-But for Magellan and his crew, the feeling of reaching the finish line was suddenly cut short by the Chamorro's less-then-ideal welcome.
+But for Magellan and his crew, the feeling of reaching the finish line was cut short by the Chamorro's less-then-ideal welcome.

 Video: Modern-day replica of the Nao Victoria.

-Magellan's Fleet in the Chamorro's Eyes
+Magellan's Fleet in the Chamorros' Eyes

 The Captain-General wished to stop at the large island and get some fresh food, but he was unable to do so because the inhabitants of that island entered the ships and stole whatever they could lay their hands on, so that we could not protect ourselves.
 The men were about to strike the sails so that we could go ashore, but the natives very deftly stole from us the small boat that was fastened to the poop of the flagship.